wojciechowski-piotr/coders-card/content/metadata.md

 ---
-title: Piotr Wojciechowski -  Junior Frontend Developer || Head of IT
+title: Piotr Wojciechowski -  Frontend Developer, IT specialist
-description: Demo of the virtual Curriculum Vitae created with CodersCard.
+description: Hello, I'm Piotr.
+I'm a Front End Developer and IT specialist.
+I like creating new things, learning and solving problems, hence my passion for programming and IT.
-image: /uploads/opengraph.png
+image: /uploads/project-1.jpg
-favicon: /uploads/piotr-wojciechowski-photo.jpg
+favicon: /uploads/logo-javascript.svg
 language: en
 ---